altocodenl/tagaway/readme.md

       - Select folders to import in a persistent manner.

       - store selection of folders
+         - document route
+         - return list of selected on endpoint
+         - show selected folders on client
+         - implement & document save/select endpoint (on back and on "start import")
       - document import views

    - Import.